learn-co-curriculum/ruby-rails-testing/README.md

 This is the Rails equivalent of the usual `rspec --init`.

+# An Automobile Analogy

+It's not enough to know *how* to test applications; we must also understand *why* it makes sense to test them in a certain way.
+To help with this, try thinking of Rails applications like cars:

+- **Models** are the **basic parts** that make cars useful, like the fuel tank, engine, and tires.

+- **Views** are the **interactive parts** that the driver (user) can see and touch, like the steering wheel, pedals, and gear shift.

+- **Controllers** are the rest of the **connecting parts** under the hood that connect the views to the models, like how the steering column (along with the rest of the steering assembly) connects the wheel to the tires.
+The users don't really see them, think of them, or even necessarily know they exist, but they're just as necessary.

+Models are not too difficult to test because they have very specific purposes that can be easily separated from the rest of the application.

+This holds true for cars as well: a good tire has a tread that grips the road in adverse conditions, doesn't puncture easily, and so on.
+You don't really need to think about the rest of the car when you're testing what makes a good wheel.

+This gets a little trickier for views and controllers, but we'll talk more about that once we're done with models.

 # Model Tests

 These go in `spec/models`, one file per model.